 Inta Nahapetjan lives and works in Amsterdam.
 She is passionate about portraiture and works solely alone from the creative concept, the sophis-ticated styling of her models to the final direction of the shot.
 She has portrayed numerous personalities from ballet, arts and culture.
 For her new series SoulQuest Inta traveled to the nature re-servoirs of Armenia and Latvia, where she took the large scale pictures of the forests shown in this exhibition.
 “I see the forest as the eternal soul of mother nature," says Inta.
 "Its ever-changing beauty goes parallel with my emotions and moods.“

-The Gallery is open: Wednesday to Saturday from 12 to 18 h.
+Open: Wednesday to Saturday from 12 to 18 h.
 Your visit is safe: a minimum of 1,5 m distance is guaranteed.
 Furthermore, you can see the complete exhibition from the street level.

 Laurierstraat 53 is a side street of Prinsengracht, situated in the historical center of Amsterdam, the so called Jordaan, the gallery is part of the art-district and in walking distance from Anne-Frank House.